-Do you have an interest in nutrition, food, or helping others?
+Are you a dancer with an interest in nutrition, food, or helping others?
 Many dancers inquire about the road to becoming an expert in nutrition for dancers.
 This article will share tips for you to consider if interested in blending your passions for dance and wellness.

 Dancers are artistic athletes.
-This unique combination requires nutrition education to not only maximize strength and endurance but also to sustain a well-balanced lifestyle without the risk of burnout.
+This unique combination requires nutrition education to not only maximize strength and enhance endurance, but also, to sustain a balanced lifestyle without the risk of burnout.
 For this reason, dancers should seek qualified information.
-Registered Dietitian Nutritionists (RDNs) are a dancer’s ideal source for meal planning and nutrition-related information.
+But it can be challenging to decipher nutrition information that is qualified from information that is not.

 All dietitians are nutritionists; however, not all nutritionists are dietitians.